 Swim with dolphins and whale watching in Tarifa, Spain

-In the South of Spain, Gibraltar strait is one of the greatest places to spot whales and dolphins.
-From the town of Tarifa you can have a short boat trip to go in the middle of the strait where to wait for a whale or a dolphin to show off.
+In the South of Spain, Gibraltar Strait is one of the greatest places to spot whales and dolphins.
+From the town of Tarifa, you can have a short boat trip to go in the middle of the strait were to wait for a whale or a dolphin to show off.

 Swim with dolphins in Zante Island, Greece